Kraego/Haskell_Tryouts/README.md

 # Haskell_Tryouts
-Some haskell stuff, simple examples how to use haskell.
+Some haskell stuff, simple examples how to use haskell, done during studies.

 ## Examples